 Indio Feliz: This is the spot you just don't want to miss!
 Step inside the painted wooden doors and you'll feel like you've boarded a pirate ship.
 Richly adorned and decorated with treasures from around the world, you'll find a cozy atmosphere, excellent service and enormous variety of dishes to choose from.
 Opened by a Frenchman and his Peruvian wife, this French-Peruvian fusion menu of local Andean trout, chicken, omelets, generous soups and gorgeously presented salads will awe you.
 Incidentally, the two owners love one another so passionately and intensely that they have been married and divorced to each other four times over.
 This same passion flows through their cuisine and space, and the diners lined up out the door will attest to the restaurant's longtime status as a top local venue.

-Inkaterra Machu Picchu Pueblo Hotel: On Backroads Peru trips, we stay at the fabulous Ikaterra Machu Picchu Pueblo hotel, and a fabulous restaurant–one of the tastiest spots in town–is located right inside.
-The menu features a number of divinely prepared Peruvian favorites, including the rocoto relleno (stuffed pepper), Andean soup and lamb shank.
-Wrap up your evening with the heavenly lucuma mousse and you’ll experience sweet dreams all night.
+Inkaterra Machu Picchu Pueblo Hotel: On Backroads Peru trips, we stay at the fabulous Inkaterra Machu Picchu Pueblo hotel.
+A fabulous restaurant—one of the tastiest spots in town—is located right inside.
+The menu features a number of divinely prepared Peruvian favorites, including rocoto relleno (stuffed pepper), Andean soup and lamb shank.
+Wrap up your evening with the heavenly lucuma mousse and you'll experience sweet dreams all night.